solid/authorization-panel/acp/model.md

 ## Server Responsibilities

-In the text below acp is defined as:
+In the text below, acp is defined as:

 ```rdf
 prefix acp: <http://w3.org/ns/solid/acp#>